 Many Native American tribes were caught between the British and Americans.
-The Iroquois Confederation, the the second second state and she under the leadership of Joseph Brant, became divided, which led to many Native Americans migrating to Canada.
+The Iroquois Confederation, under the leadership of Joseph Brant, became divided, which led to many Native Americans migrating to Canada.
 In the Treaty of Paris in 1783,

 Britain surrendered the territory it controlled east of the Mississippi River, betraying the Native Americans living there.
 The Native Americans were not part of the negotiations in Paris, nor did they surrender to the Americans, but their land was now subject to United States claim.